wpekaclub/wplocalplus-lite/README.txt

 3. List of businesses in the admin dashboard.
 4. Add businesses to a page using the WP Local Plus block.
 5. List of businesses on the front end.

+== Frequently Asked Questions ==

+= How can I export my Business Directory Listings? = From the WordPress Admin Dashboard -> Go Tools, Click the Export button.
+Select and Export Listings and Reviews.
+The same data can be imported to another WordPress instance by using Tools -> Import.

+= Will the Business Directory Plugin work with my theme? = Yes.
+The Directory Plugin can work with any WordPress Theme which following the WordPress Theme Coding Standards.

+= Can I customize my business directory listing templates in my theme? = Yes, you can easily customize the existing templates.
+The existing templates are in /templates directory.
+- Copy the templates you want to modify into your theme.
+- Create a directory inside your theme folder (wplocalplus-lite).
+For e.g. If you want to change the listings template (places.php), copy it to <your-theme-folder>/wplocalplus-lite/places.php

+= Does WP Local Plus Business Directory Listings provide a REST API? = The listings/reviews are custom post types and categories ( Business Types / Locations ) are custom taxonomies.
+They support WP’s core REST API.

+= Can WP Local Plus Business Directory be translated to other languages? = Yes it can.
+The translation template files (pot) are under the /languages folder.

+= Is Business Directory Plugin WordPress Multisite (WPMU) compatible? = Yes it is.
+You can network activate the plugin or activate per site where you need to make the business directory.

 == Changelog ==
 = 1.4.2 =